saskasandholm/this-or-that-frame/docs/IMPLEMENTATION_TRACKER.md

 ## Weekly Check-in

-- **Week 1 Check-in**: In Progress - Implemented error monitoring, performance tracking, and health check endpoint
+- **Week 1 Check-in**: In Progress - Implemented error monitoring, performance tracking, and health check endpoint; successfully deployed to Vercel with monitoring tools
 - **Week 2 Check-in**: Not Started
 - **Week 3 Check-in**: Not Started
 - **Week 4 Check-in**: Not Started